jan-iwan/nvim-config/README.md

 ## Looks

-The colorscheme used is [Gruvbox](https://github.com/ellisonleao/gruvbox.nvim) with some tweaks here and there and a dark background.
+The colorscheme used is [Gruvbox](https://github.com/ellisonleao/gruvbox.nvim) with some tweaks and a dark background.
 The font is Terminus (bitmap) [with some patches](https://github.com/jan-iwan/dots/blob/main/z/bak/fonts/terminus.sh).

-I like the UI to look simple and rather pixelated, so i avoid things (like icons) that need antialiasing to be usable or decorative elements that I don't find necessary.
-That's why i prefer to use the default startup screen.
+I like the UI to look simple and the virtual pixels to align with the physical ones, so i avoid things that need antialiasing to be usable or decorative elements that I don't find necessary (icons for example).
+Also, I prefer the default startup screen.
 <p align="center">
   <img src="https://github.com/jan-iwan/nvim-config/assets/125842224/908f52e9-1916-4676-88ee-35cb292947b6">
 </p>